MEMO: TIKINAGAN PANDEMIC MEASURES – UPDATE

 Re: TIKINAGAN PANDEMIC MEASURES – UPDATE

-We will continue to have staff at all Tikinagan offices work remotely as much as possible.
+- We will continue to have staff at all Tikinagan offices work remotely as much as possible.
 However, we recognize that in-office work can be more productive and help us feel like part of a “team”.
 Managers will have the authority to schedule a broader range of in-office work (not just essential/urgent tasks).
 We will continue to encourage meetings, gatherings or internal and external contacts in-office or off-site to be done virtually or by phone.
-However, where in-person meetings or training is required or advisable, Managers have the authority to approve this as well as long as all pandemic precautions such a physical distancing, mask wearing, etc are followed.
+However, where in-person meetings or training is required or advisable, Managers have the authority to approve this as well as long as all pandemic precautions such a physical distancing, mask wearing, etc. are followed.

 - Staff are reminded to follow the measures in our Pandemic Measures in the Workplace Protocol for any in-office work, including completing the Daily Health Screening before entering our offices (do not go to the office if you answer Yes to any of the screening questions), not coming to the office if you or someone in your household is ill, using hand-sanitizer upon entry and exit, wearing a mask and washing your hands frequently.

 - Please note that we currently have enhanced masking measures requiring staff attending Tikinagan offices to wear disposable medical grade masks (not cloth ones) except when at your desk.
 Furthermore, if you share an office or work in an open space with others, you must wear masks at all times.
+N95s/KN95s will continue to be available should staff working in office prefer these.
+Also a reminder that eye protection, goggles or faceshield, is not mandatory for in-office work, but these are also available for additional protection.
+Please note eye protection does not replace mandatory mask wearing but can be worn in addition to a mask.

 - Also a reminder that eye protection (faceshield or goggles) and enhanced masking (N95, KN95 or double disposable masks) are required for work-related duties as follows: